xled/xled-docs/docs/protocol_details.rst

 * 8 bytes Base 64 decoded authentication token
 * 1 byte number of LED definitions in the frame

-Then follows body of the frame similarly to movie file format - three bytes for each LED.

-For my 105 LED each packet is 325 bytes long.
+Then follows a body with a movie.
+See above for format.

 Scan for WiFi networks
 ----------------------